 For the longest time, ChatGPT’s image generator was called “Dall-E” and a separate AI.
 In fact, Dall-E predates ChatGPT.

-Without getting into the technical details: It works fundamentally different from most other image generators like Midjourney, Stable Diffusion, Flux or Ideogram.
+Without getting into the technical details: It works fundamentally different from several other image generators like Midjourney, Stable Diffusion, Flux or Ideogram.

 Because of its unique approach, it has unique strengths and weaknesses: